 Joe's Bar & Grill

 With a shout-out like, “Ask a Local,” it’s obvious that Joe’s has the confidence that they know how to feed the spirit and appetite of Myrtle Beach locals.
 It’s been a staple of North Myrtle Beach for more than 30 years, building a reputation on warm Southern hospitality service and the freshest seafood in a unique atmosphere.
 Just make yourself at home on the couch or in a seat outside at the Raccoon Cove Deck Bar.
+This highly-rated North Myrtle Beach hidden gem restaurant is great for date nights, special occasions, or when you just want a great seafood or steak dinner.

 Local on the Water